 FAQs page is one of the must-have default pages on every eCommerce store.
 It is also known as the frequently asked questions section.
 This is where you focus on solving customers’ common questions and concerns about products or services.

-Building a FAQs page should be included in your Marketing strategy and you should spend time nurturing and optimizing your pages.
+Building a FAQs page is essential to your strategy and you should spend time nurturing and optimizing your pages.
 Without a FAQs page, there would be a lack of information and you might lose customer trust and loyalty.

 Benefits of FAQs page